hmrc/customs-declarations/public/api/conf/2.0/docs/overview.md

 The API takes any UCC declaration payload.
 It also allows for the submission of a cancellation request (pre-clearance) and provides a method of securely uploading additional documentation to support a declaration submission.

 The file-upload endpoint is used to initiate a file upload as part of the declaration submission process.
 An example document you may be requested to upload could be a paper copy of a licence.
 This endpoint is used to initiate a file upload where a signed URL is returned by the endpoint to be used in the file upload workflow.

+Use the status-request endpoint to get the status of a declaration.
+This endpoint is only available to CSP users.
+A declaration can be identified by a movement reference number (MRN).